commonmark/commonmark.js/README.md

   `vbscript:`, `file:`, and with a few exceptions `data:`) will be replaced with empty strings.
 - `softbreak`: specify raw string to be used for a softbreak.
 - `esc`: specify a function to be used to escape strings.
-Its first argument is the string to be escaped, the second argument is a boolean indicating whether to preserves entities in that string.
+Its argument is the string.

 For example, to make soft breaks render as hard breaks in HTML: